abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 Here we will be dive deep into the flow.
 We will take a .mag file and do post-layout simulation in ngspice.
 After post-characterising we will be plugging this cell into the openlane flow i.e., into picorv32a core.

 * IO Placer revision
 Earlier we had equidistant placed input/output pins.
+Now lets say we want to change it to some othe input/output pin statergy (there are four statergies supported by IO Placer - the tool that we use for IO placement).
+So we can change the switch (variable) and this will change the statergy.
+WE CAN COPY THE